sherpal/MBFFZ/README.md

 Now every player may go in a browser to `http://[host]:8080/`. /!\ They must be on the same wifi, otherwise you'll need to do more!
+Note that the players don't need to have anything installed, only the computer server has to have sbt installed.

 ### Bugs